Kong/docs.konghq.com/app/plugins/cors.md

 ### CORS Limitations

 If the client is a browser, there is a known issue with this plugin caused by a limitation of the CORS specification that doesn't allow to specify a custom `Host` header in a preflight `OPTIONS` request.

-Because of this limitation, this plugin will only work for APIs that have been configured with a `request_path` setting, and it will not work for APIs that are being resolved using a custom DNS (the `request_host` property).
+Because of this limitation, this plugin will only work for APIs that have been configured with a `uris` setting, and it will not work for APIs that are being resolved using a custom DNS (the `hosts` property).

-To learn how to add `request_path` to an API, please read the [Proxy Reference][proxy-reference].
+To learn how to configure `uris` for an API, please read the [Proxy Reference][proxy-reference].

 [api-object]: /docs/latest/admin-api/#api-object
 [configuration]: /docs/latest/configuration